imsalmanmalik/Linux-Basics-Complete-Course-With-Notes-Slides/docs/06-Security-and-File-Permissions/05-File-Permissions.md

   #### Change Ownership

-  - Changes owner to salman and group to developer
+  - Changes owner to bob and group to developer

     ```
-    [~]$ chown salman:developer test-file
+    [~]$ chown bob:developer test-file
     ```

-  - Changes just the owner of the file to salman.
+  - Changes just the owner of the file to bob.
 Group unchanged.

     ```
-    [~]$ chown salman andoid.apk
+    [~]$ chown bob andoid.apk
     ```

   - Change the group for the test-file to the group called android.